manikandareas/starter-kit/README.md

 - **⚛️ React:** The king of UI libraries, for building beautiful and responsive interfaces.
 - **⚡ Vite:** Blazing-fast build tool and dev server.
 Say goodbye to long waits!
 - **🗺️ TanStack Router:** Effortless file-based routing.
-Managing your app's pages has never been easier.
+See `src/routes/ROUTING.md` for more details.
 - **🔄 TanStack Query:** Master your data fetching and caching like a pro.
 - **🌬️ Tailwind CSS:** A utility-first CSS framework for designing stunning UIs with speed.
 - **🎨 Shadcn/ui:** Gorgeous, accessible UI components ready to drop into your app.